siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Mass as Trapped Energy.md

 # 9. Mass as Trapped Energy

-**Claim.** A stable, localized circulation of electromagnetic energy behaves exactly like a massive object.
+A stable, localized circulation of electromagnetic energy behaves exactly like a massive object.
 Mass is not a primitive property of matter; it is the inertia of trapped energy.